collapsed-stacks/startups/questions/12804/why-is-my-site-getting-little-to-no-customers-or-traffic.md

 - posted by: [Fu Liu](https://stackexchange.com/users/11081459/fu-liu) on 2017-06-09
 - score: 0

-<p>That's very normal, there are others who cannot have a good traffic to their website even after a year, you have to understand two rules:
+That's very normal, there are others who cannot have a good traffic to their website even after a year, you have to understand two rules:
-A little time to give a great traffic= A large invest in ads and marketing Little invest in ads or marketing= long time to get a great traffic</p>
+A little time to give a great traffic= A large invest in ads and marketing Little invest in ads or marketing= long time to get a great traffic

-<p>I hope you can get some invest in branding your products, including Google Adwards, SNS CPC.</p>
+I hope you can get some invest in branding your products, including Google Adwards, SNS CPC.

-<p>Other way: if you do not have a budget for investment, please use google keyword tools and make some keywords for your products, write some seo articles and submit to your website.With time goes by, you will get some traffic if the quality of your articles is good enough.</p>
+Other way: if you do not have a budget for investment, please use google keyword tools and make some keywords for your products, write some seo articles and submit to your website.With time goes by, you will get some traffic if the quality of your articles is good enough.